HagarMohsen/ImageResizingAPI/README.md

 /* Any endpoints that should be accessed to test that you have created the required functionality */

 - The 2 main files:
-       -the main server will be in the following path: src/index.ts

-       -while the endpoint will be in the following path: src/routes/index.ts
+       -the main server will be in the following path: src/index.ts// while the endpoint will be in the following path: src/routes/index.ts

                               //****-----------****// //****-----------****//